pillarex/funtico-frontend-unity-sdk-demo/README.md

 #### Option A: Use Our Pre-configured Template (Recommended)
 The easiest way is to use the template that comes with the Funtico SDK package, which is already set up for you.

+##### 1. To get it:
+* use UPM packages sample - import WebGL Template sample from our package
+* move FunticoSDK dir from Assets/Samples/Gameloop Funtico UnitySDK/x.x.x/WebGL Template/ to WebGLTemplates
+* if it is not appearing in Presentation section you might to need restart Unity

+##### 2. How to set That template:
-In the Unity Editor, go to Edit > Project Settings > Player.
+* In the Unity Editor, go to Edit > Project Settings > Player.

-Select the WebGL tab.
+* Select the WebGL tab.

-Open the Resolution and Presentation section.
+* Open the Resolution and Presentation section.

-From the WebGL Template dropdown menu, select the Funtico template.
+* From the WebGL Template dropdown menu, select the Funtico template.

-Now, when you build your project, Unity will use this template automatically.
+* Now, when you build your project, Unity will use this template automatically.

 #### Option B: Modify Your Own Custom Template